tttom/zmxtools/CONTRIBUTING.md

 What the point of this method?

-1. We use protected `master` branch, so the only way to push your code is via pull request
+1. We use protected `main` branch, so the only way to push your code is via pull request
 2. We use issue branches: to implement a new feature or to fix a bug create a new branch named `issue-$TASKNUMBER`
-3. Then create a pull request to `master` branch
+3. Then create a pull request to `main` branch
 4. We use `git tag`s to make releases, so we can track what has changed since the latest release

 So, this way we achieve an easy and scalable development process which frees us from merging hell and long-living branches.

-In this method, the latest version of the app is always in the `master` branch.
+In this method, the latest version of the app is always in the `main` branch.

 ### Before submitting